 Employees on the regular payroll who are regularly scheduled to work at least 975 hours per year are eligible to receive holiday pay.
 Employees may not begin or end employment or an unpaid leave of absence on a holiday.
 Employees are not paid for holidays occurring during an unpaid leave.

 Employees who are part-time, non-exempt or those working nonstandard work weeks, or working with Alternative Work Arrangements are eligible for holiday pay based on their percent time worked.
-For specific information on calculating holiday time, please refer to the Guidelines for Managing Holidays for Eligible Part-time, Non-Exempt Staff.

 Employees in exempt positions are paid on a salary basis and will receive their regular pay for weeks in which a holiday occurs, without the need to modify their work schedule.